Skip to main content

 Pitfalls (Don'ts)

 • Lack of Strategy: Do not adopt multi-cloud without clear goals.
-This can lead to complexity.
+Adopting multi-cloud without clear goals can lead to complexity.

 • Ignoring Costs: Unmanaged multi-cloud can increase expenses.
 Monitor spending closely.